 - copies of the applicant’s HKCEE and HKALE certificates (or equivalent) and transcripts of his/her university records;

 - copies of reprints of the applicant’s three most significant publications (if applicable); and

 - one set of relevant documentation to provide proof of identity in respect of the applicant’s status as a permanent resident of Hong Kong which is pre-requisite to the award.
 (For applicants who choose to use their ID card copies, please make sure that both sides of the ID card must be provided.
 The Foundation is not prepared to take an application any further if there is doubt of the residential status of an applicant upon incomplete documentation.)

 All applicants should be aware that the Croucher awards are highly competitive and there are always more applicants than awards available.
-Short-listed candidates may be required to attend an interview in March/April 2017.
-An applicant who is not notified of the outcome of his application by late May 2017 may assume that it is unsuccessful.
+Short-listed candidates are required to attend an interview in March/April 2018.
+An applicant who is not notified of the outcome of his application by late May 2018 may assume that it is unsuccessful.
 The Foundation does NOT provide critiques for unsuccessful applications.